cdktf/cdktf-provider-googlebeta/docs/googleWorkstationsWorkstationConfig.csharp.md

 Size of the disk in GB.
 Must be empty if sourceSnapshot is set.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#size_gb GoogleWorkstationsWorkstationConfig#size_gb}
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_workstations_workstation_config#size_gb GoogleWorkstationsWorkstationConfigA#size_gb}

 ---